Yemen: Deadly blast as new government arrives at Aden airport | DW | 30.12.2020

 Members of the new Cabinet were transferred safely to the city's presidential palace, witnesses and Saudi media said.

-Those transferred to safety included Prime Minister Maeen Abdulmalik Saeed, as well as Saudi Ambassador to Yemen Mohammed Said al-Jaber, according to reports in Saudi media.
+Those transferred to safety included Prime Minister Maeen Abdulmalik, as well as Saudi Ambassador to Yemen Mohammed Said al-Jaber, according to reports in Saudi media.

-"It would have been a disaster if the plane was bombed," the prime minister said, insisting the plane was the target of the attack as it was supposed to land earlier.

 Cabinet ministers were taken to safety, following the blast